kjkubik/Module-1-Challenge/README.md

 ### What are some limitations of this dataset?

+### Whether Weather Matters

 The data doesn’t answer some obvious questions.
 This leaves me wanting.
-Where is it?
-Give it to me; I want to study it please.

-### Whether Weather Matters
-For instance, is it true adding countries in southern hemisphere might show the effect weather might have on a successful campaign?
-The data is limited to northern hemisphere.
+The most obvious to me is the weather.
+By adding countries in southern hemisphere, we might be able to show the effect weather has on a successful campaign.

-We know four-letter words matter (**SNOW, HEAT, RAIN, FALL, WIND**).
+The reason I believe this is because some four-letter words matter (**SNOW, HEAT, RAIN, FALL, WIND**).
 That is, it has been proven weather does matter in many well know studies.
 It has been used to prove humans commit crimes more in the summer, when there is **HEAT**.
 We also have used in studies to know when more babies are born.
 It is in the **FALL** we ‘shack-up’ to make babies.
 We have also used it to study depression.
 We know when the **SNOW** is falling, depression can leak easier into our lives.

+### Other Limitations

-Wouldn’t it have been nice to know regional information?
-What about the MIN and MAX contribution of each subcategory?
+Wouldn’t it have been nice to know what the MIN and MAX contribution of each subcategory was?
 How about whether there was other advertising or insentive utilized to promote the campaigns?

-- What are some other possible tables and/or graphs that we could create?
+### What are some other possible tables and/or graphs that we could create?

 I would like my graphs to show a story.
 What kind of story could be told if we used deadlines?
 We have explored the length of a campaign as having